fleetdm/fleet/handbook/company.md

 ### Open source
 The majority of the code, documentation, and content we create at Fleet is public and source-available, and we strive to be broadly open and transparent in the way we run the business; as much as confidentiality agreements (and time) allow.
 We perform better with an audience, and our audience performs better with us.

+### Direct responsibility
+We use the concept of [directly responsible individuals](https://fleetdm.com/handbook/people#directly-responsible-individuals) (DRIs) to know who is responsible for what.
+Every group maintains their own dedicated [handbook page](https://fleetdm.com/handbook), which is kept up to date with accurate, current information, including the group's [kanban board](https://github.com/orgs/fleetdm/projects?type=beta), Slack channels, and recurring tasks ("rituals").

+#### Group Slack channels
+Every group at Fleet maintains certain Slack channels, which all group members join and keep unmuted.
+Everyone else at Fleet is encouraged to mute these channels, using them only as needed.
+Each channel has a directly responsible individual who is responsible for keeping up with all new messages, even if they aren't explicitly mentioned (`@`).

 ## 🌈 Values

 Fleet's values are a set of five ideals adopted by everyone on the team.
 They describe the culture we are working together to deliver, inside and outside the company: